Searchlight2/Searchlight2/README.md

 <br>

 So far, we have considered the sitation where we have several independant pairwise comparisons.
 E.g. n * (A vs B).
 However, often it is desirable to ask how several groups of samples compare to each other.
 For example knowing what changes between WT and KO or what changes between KO and KO + rescue is interesting, but it does not tell us the extent to which the rescue returns the KO phenotype to WT.
-For this we need to perform a (A vs B VS B vs C) comparison, known as a multiple pairwise differential expression comparsion (MPDE).
+For this we need to perform a (A vs B VS B vs C) comparison, known as a multiple differential expression comparsion (MDE).
 These are simple to perform using the --mpde parameter, but provide an extremely powerful signature based analysis of whole experiments.
-The --mpde parameter has the following format:
+The --mde parameter has the following format:

 <br>